12030477/pc-builder-web/README.md

 ### Access Application

-- **Frontend**: http://localhost:3002 (Frontend runs on port 3002 to avoid conflicts with MySQL on port 3000.
-Can be changed in `.env` if needed.)
+- **Frontend**: http://localhost:3002 (Frontend runs on port 3002 to avoid conflicts with other local services.
+Can be changed in .env if needed.)
 - **Backend API**: http://localhost:5000/api
 - **Admin Login**: `pcbuilderassist@gmail.com` (Password: Ask admin for access)